UWC “30 under 30”: the nomination process has been extended until July 11

 Nominees will be considered for their initiative, creativity, teamwork, and leadership skills, volunteering in the Ukrainian community, as well as achievements in their country of residence.
 Over the coming few months, the nominating committee, comprised of the veteran community and opinion leaders and chaired by UWC President Paul Grod, will review the submissions from around the globe.

 Nominating committee members include Kateryna Yushchenko, First Lady of Ukraine (2005-2010), Borys Gudziak, Archbishop-Metropolitan at Ukrainian Catholic Archeparchy of Philadelphia, President of the Ukrainian Catholic University, Nataliya Poshyvaylo-Towler, Vice President of the Ukrainian World Congress in Oceania, Asia, and Africa, and Orysia Lutsevych, Head and Research Fellow of the Ukraine Forum of Chatham House, the Royal Institute of International Affairs, London.

 “30 under 30” recognizes proactive young diaspora Ukrainians around the world.
 After three decades of Independence, those born after its declaration are emerging as community leaders around the globe.
 We want to recognize and introduce them to the global community, show the importance of their work today and in future international initiatives and projects’ said Paul Grod, UWC President.

-The nomination process will be open until July 7, 2021.
+The nomination process has been extended until July 11, 2021.
 To follow the project and learn more about the nomination process, please visit the website

 https://www.30under30.ukrainianworldcongress.org/ and follow UWC on social media.